johndarrel/hide-my-wp/readme.txt

 = My website theme is not loading correctly after I change the paths.
 What should I do? =

-This issue is most likely from setting the rewrite rules.
+This issue is most likely from setting the rewritten rules.

 1. Make sure you purge the cache if you have cache plugins after you save the Hide My WP Ghost settings.
 2. In case the .htaccess (for apache) or nginx.conf (for Nginx) or web. config (for IIS) is not writable you need to add the rewrites manually.